In the world of video games, the weight of your mouse plays a crucial role in how you perform.

 While a light gaming mouse might help those fast reactions, there are a few downsides too. can pose a bit of an annoyance for general browsing, or less “fast-paced” gameplay styles.
 Due to their light nature, they take a bit more input for proper movement and become more annoying to use in general-purpose situations over time.

 The Lightest Gaming Mice

-Currently, the lightest gaming mouse is the G-Wolves Hati S, which weighs just 49g. however there’s plenty of other gaming mice that weigh around the 50g mark including the Cooler Master MM720 and the Glorious Model O, there are a few other models
+Currently, the lightest gaming mouse is the G-Wolves Hati S, which weighs just 49g. however there are plenty of other gaming mice that weigh around the 50g mark including the Cooler Master MM720 and the Glorious Model O, there are a few other models

-If you are looking for a serious light gaming mouse, then you are going to need to buy a honeycomb style mouse.
-This style of mouse have been come hugely popular over the last few years not only for their ability to shave the weight of your mouse but because they look great too!
+If you are looking for a serious light gaming mouse, then you are going to need to buy a honeycomb-style mouse.
+This style of mouse has become hugely popular over the last few years not only for its ability to shave the weight of your mouse but because they look great too!

 Using a Heavy Mouse